 In situations involving distance or time, linear models are more appropriate for representing fractions (for example, rulers, cardboard or paper strips, string, line segment).

-Here are some examples of situations that can be represented using a linear model.
+The following are examples of situations that can be represented using a linear model.

 Find the Fraction